-ADACOM maintains a web-based repository that permits Relying Parties to make online inquiries regarding revocation and other Certificate status information.
-ADACOM provides Relying Parties with information on how to find the appropriate repository to check Certificate status and, if the OCSP (Online Certificate Status Protocol) is available for an Enterprise Customer, how to find the right OCSP responder.
+ADACOM maintains a web-based repository in a public data communications network (https://pki.adacom.com/repository) that permits Relying Parties to make online inquiries regarding revocation and other Certificate status information.
+ADACOM provides Relying Parties with information on how to find the appropriate repository to check Certificate status and how to find the right OCSP responder.